 - Regulatory authorities (such as the Therapeutic Goods Administration and State and Territory drug and health authorities) where we are required to provide your personal information to the particular authority;

 - Third parties that we use in the ordinary operation of our business, such as for conference organising, marketing, data processing and associated printing and mailing.
 For example, it may also be provided to Clinical Research Organisations for the purposes of medical research.
-We will only provide your personal information to reputable third parties and then only on a confidential basis where we are satisfied that those third parties will similarly comply with the Australian Privacy Principals and the Privacy Act These activities may involve the export of your personal information overseas as described above;
+We will only provide your personal information to reputable third parties and then only on a confidential basis where we are satisfied that those third parties will similarly comply with the Australian Privacy Principles and the Privacy Act.
+These activities may involve the transfer of your personal information overseas as described above;

 - Companies related to us for the same kinds of purposes as listed above.
 Subsequent use and disclosure by the related company will be in compliance with the Australian Privacy Principles and the Privacy Act;